 The Chief Fire Officer is accountable to the Authority.
-Details of the powers delegated to the Chief Fire Officer (and in their absence the Deputy Chief Fire Officer,) who may further delegate to any member of either the Executive Team or the Strategic Leadership Team as appropriate, can be found on page 39 of the
+Details of the powers delegated to the Chief Fire Officer (and in their absence the Deputy Chief Fire Officer,) who may further delegate to any member of either the Executive Team or the Strategic Leadership Team as appropriate, can be found on page 32 of MFRA Constitution 2020-21 (Authority AGM 11th June 2020).